csiro-data-school/sql-intro/_episodes/01-relational-dbs.md

 scenes of many websites you may interact with, e.g. Facebook, especially if the website provides any searchable or sortable data.

-Some of the most popular database systems include MySQL, Oracle and PostgreSQL.
+Some of the most popular database systems include MySQL, SQL Server, Oracle and PostgreSQL.
 These systems (and others) have settled on a common (mostly consistent) language and syntax for interacting with them, for defining tables and relationships, for inserting/altering data and for making queries.
 This language is called SQL - Structured Query Language.